-The Constitution Day website commemorates Constitution Day.
-The site provides biographies of the Founding Fathers, transcripts of the Constitution, and has an online gift shop where you can buy Constitution Day goodies.
+The Constitution Day website provides biographies of the Founding Fathers, transcripts of the Constitution and has an online gift shop where you can buy Constitution Day goodies.

-The Constitutional Rights Foundation offers free online lessons suitable for kindergarten, grades 1-2, 3-5, 6-8, and 9-12, and links to help educators design their own Constitution Day program.
+The Constitutional Rights Foundation offers free online lessons suitable for elementary, middle and high school schools, as well as links to help educators design their own Constitution Day program.

 CRFC strengthens American democracy by providing elementary and secondary students with hands-on learning about the Constitution to prepare them for informed civic engagement.

 This website gives the history of Citizen Day and Constitution Day, a poster where students can sign their own name on the Constitution, as well as a list of federal resources and related links.

-K-12 offers Constitution Day lesson plans for grades K-12.
+K-12 offers Constitution Day lesson plans and activities for grades K-12.

 The Law Library of Congress provides readers with a list of Legislative and Executive Branch documents, journal articles and web resources that relate to the Continental Congress and Constitution Day.

-Montpelier, a museum of American history, is celebrating Constitution Day with house tours, garden and archaeology tours, a food truck, live music, Mr. Madison onsite, and a sale in the Museum Shop.
+Montpelier, a museum of American history, celebrates Constitution Day with house tours, garden and archaeology tours, a food truck, live music, Mr. Madison onsite and a sale in the Museum Shop.
 Visit the Montpelier website for details.
-Optional: listen to their podcast, American Dissent.
+Optional: Listen to their podcast, American Dissent.